You can sink a lot of money into furniture. If you dont buy carefully,

 Start by soliciting recommendations from friends whose taste you admire

-or from owners of homes whose furnishings you like when you take house
+or from homeowners whose furnishings you admire when you take house tours.

-Also check for fellow CHECKBOOKsubscribers reviews of interior designers
+Also check the Neighbor-to-Neighbor reviews of interior designers

 You can also receive referrals from the American Society of Interior Designers

-college degree program with a major in interior design and two years of
+with a major in interior design plus two years of experience.

 Meet with any designer you are considering.
 Talk about your lifestyle,